 With an unusual foliage shape and design, the Crisp Leaf Spirea is a topper for gardeners and houseplant growers.
 For foliage design, the Crisp Leaf has serrated, wavy, and fur-like textured leaves.
 They produce a cascade of red and pink flowers during their bloom time.

-They can be propagated through soft wood cutting, hardwood cutting, and ground layering.
+They can be propagated through softwood cutting, hardwood cutting, and ground layering.
 It is best to use a propagation method you are familiar with.
-Since they are propagated as outdoor plants, ensure your Crisp Leaf Spirea is grown in a location where it can receive bright sunlight to enhance their growth and to preserve both their foliage and flower color.
+Since they are propagated as outdoor plants, ensure your Crisp Leaf Spirea is grown in a location where it can receive bright sunlight to enhance its growth and preserve both its foliage and flower color.

 The Neon Flash Spirea is popular so they can be purchased from nearby nurseries or online plant stores.
 You can even get it from a neighbor; all you need is a healthy stem, jar, and water.
 With these, your Spirea propagation journey has begun.